Tag Archive for: COVID-19

 Obtaining Mortgage Financing After A Forbearance

-RULES FOR QUALIFYING POST-FORBEARANCE With millions of future borrowers in either mortgage or rental forbearance, many people are wondering how forbearances will impact a borrower’s ability to qualify for mortgage […]Read More
+With millions of future borrowers in either mortgage or rental forbearance, many people are wondering how forbearances will impact a borrower’s ability to qualify for mortgage financing down the road (when they are out of forbearance).Read More

 Qualifying The Self-Employed – The Good, The Bad, & The Ugly